AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 FAQ
 ---

+- Q: In the crawl scenario, I already investigated and decided I won't use the `[spoiler]` nor `[spoiler]` way of escaping the ship.
-- Q: In the crawl scenario, how do I open the stairs up welded shut and reach the loot-packed levels above the first three?
+`[Spoiler alert: players that didn't may want to try doing that first.]` Assuming I want to attempt the way through the welded staircase, how do I open the stairs up welded shut and reach the levels above the first three?

 A: Examine the staircase to determine how to open it.
 Look for clues about who can have the right tool.
-Bump interesting terrain.
-Examine and read descriptions.
-Listen to what encountered special characters say.
+If you didn't collect any clues while investigating the other story elements, you need to bump or examine interesting terrain more often.
+Listen to what encountered unique characters say.
+Read the descriptions and piece the puzzles together.
+You don't need to move your heroes to examine positions on other levels.
+It's enough to press `<` or `>` and move the crosshair or use mouse.
-If no luck, it may be that there was a murder and the item you look for got stranded.
+If still no luck, it may be that there was a murder and the item you look for got stranded.
 In that case, explore every tile, pick up every item, equip it and try opening the staircase.
+The item can't be destroyed and is too scary to be picked up by foes, so your success is assured.
 Ask on a forum if desperate.

 - Q: Where to buy light sources in the crawl scenario game?